karavel-io/platform/docs/cli.md

 The Karavel CLI tool is a utility that helps to manage GitOps repositories for installing Karavel on Kubernetes clusters.

-The tool is written in Go and packaged as an single static binary that runs on Linux.
+The tool is written in Go and packaged as a single static binary that runs on Linux.

 ## karavel init